fredericGette/Lumia520/content/drivers/qcsmsm8930.md

 | 08-0B | 40 00 00 00 | expected_state (example: SMSM_RESET) |

 This IOCTL calls the function `smsm_state_get(enum smsm_state_item item)` and apply the `state_mask` on the state obtained.
-While the difference is different from the `expected_state`, the IOTCL won' return but is marked as _cancelable_.
+While the difference is different from the `expected_state`, the IOTCL won't return but is marked as _cancelable_.

 ### Internal IOCTL 0x32010